PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 ### 1:00 pm - 2:00pm Stay Resilient -- Mental Health Reality and Response

-1:00 pm What Douglas has Gone Through in his Last Six Months?
+What Douglas has Gone Through in his Last Six Months?

 By Jing Chen, Douglas' Mother

-1:30 pm Our Response to Mental Health Stigma for Asian American
+Our Response to Mental Health Stigma for Asian American

 By Daniel Gu, Founder of [Project Lotus](https://www.theprojectlotus.org/)